New Name for the Reno Air Races

-This popular event is now officially known as "TravelNevada.com Reno National Championship Air Races and Air Show Presented by Breitling."
-The name change is due to new and continuing sponsorships by the Nevada Commission on Tourism (NCOT) and watch maker Breitling.
-The reality is that even though the name is intended to acknowledge important and needed monetary sponsors, everyone will still refer to it as the Reno Air Races.
+Starting in 2012, this popular event became officially known as the "TravelNevada.com Reno National Championship Air Races Presented by Breitling."
+The name change was due to new and continuing sponsorships by the Nevada Commission on Tourism (NCOT) and watch maker Breitling.
+The reality is that even though the name acknowledges important and needed monetary sponsors, everyone will still refer to it as the Reno Air Races.

 About the Reno Air Races

-The 49th Reno National Championship Air Races and Air Show, a whole series of activities centered around the actual air racing, will be held from September 12 through 16, 2012.
+The 50th Reno National Championship Air Races, a whole series of activities centered around the actual air racing, will be held from September 11 through 15, 2013.
 The first air races were in 1964, and except for being suspended on 9-11-2001, have been held every year since.
+The 2011 races were suspended following a fatal crash on Friday afternoon.
 The event has grown in scope and popularity, attracting thousands of people from out of the area to mingle with the thousands of locals who attend the air races.
 Chief organizer is the Reno Air Racing Association (RARA).

-If you aren't a pilot or big airplane buff, learn about the classes of race aircraft and how the races are staged.
+If you aren't a pilot or big airplane buff, learn about the classes of race aircraft and how the races are staged at this last pylon racing event in the world.
 It makes the whole thing more fun and interesting if you have some clue as to what's going on.

 The air show consists of performances by multiple aeronautical aces.
 There is always a headliner, which in the past has included the US Navy Blue Angels, the USAF Thunderbirds, and the Canadian Forces Snowbirds.
-In 2012, the Air Combat Command F-22 Demonstration Team at Langley Air Force Base will be here to wow the crowd with their amazing performance.
+In 2013, the Patriots Jet Team will be here to wow the crowd with their amazing performance.
+An extremely unusual performer, Jetman, will be at the Reno Air Races for one of only two U.S. shows in 2013.
 Air show performances occur during times between races.

 Security and Safety at the Reno Air Races

-The Reno National Championship Air Races and Air Show is a no-pets event.
+The Reno National Championship Air Races is a no-pets event.
 Dogs (except service animals) will not be admitted.
 There are other safety and security rules you should review before heading out to the races and show.

 Reno Stead Field Airport is about 8 miles north of downtown Reno on U.S. 395.
 There are big signs directing motorists to exit at Stead Boulevard (Exit 76).
 Turn right and follow signs to parking areas at the airport.
 Once at the site, there are numerous parking options available.
 One of those options is NOT on the streets in the nearby neighborhoods.

 For those staying at a hotel in Reno or Sparks, and others who would rather ride a bus than drive, there is a shuttle service available to take you to and from Reno Stead Field Airport.
 When you see how congested the traffic can get, you'll be glad you chose to forego the parking hassle.
 There will be departures from 7 a.m. to 1 p.m., and returns from 2 p.m. to one hour after the last race.
-Tickets are $11 one way and $20 round trip.
+Tickets are $12 one way and $20 round trip.
 It's $51 for weekend passes (Thursday through Saturday or Friday through Sunday).
-Season passes (Thursday through Sunday) are $68.
+Season passes (Thursday through Sunday) are $69.
+Children 5 and under are free.

 Despite the official schedule, weather and other unpredictable factors can affect when things actually happen.
 Air race officials suggest you do not plan your attendance around a specific race or show since it may not happen at the originally scheduled time.

-Get the additional information you need to enjoy the Reno National Championship Air Races and Air Show at these links:
+Get the additional information you need to enjoy the Reno National Championship Air Races at these links:

-- Reno National Championship Air Races and Air Show Events Overview
+- Reno National Championship Air Races Events Overview

 - Reserved RV Parking